2018 ComEd Icebox Derby

 The program culminates in a grand prix race which this year will be held in Daley Plaza on Saturday, August 4 at 12:00 p.m.
 CT.

-HOW CAN I PARTICIAPTE IF I CAN'T GO ON AUGUST 4th?
+HOW CAN I PARTICIPATE IF I CAN'T GO ON AUGUST 4th?

 If you can't make it out to the event, you can still get in on the action by following the following hashtags on your favorite social media: